Pharrel Payne

-Pharrel Payne is an American college basketball player for the Maryland Terrapins of the Big Ten Conference.
+Pharrel Payne (born August 22, 2004) is an American college basketball player for the Maryland Terrapins of the Big Ten Conference.
 He previously played for the Texas A&M Aggies and the Minnesota Golden Gophers.

 Early life and high school

+Payne attended Park High School.
+As a junior, he averaged 15 points and 10 rebounds per game.
 Coming out of high school, Payne committed to play college basketball for the Minnesota Golden Gophers over offers from schools such as Texas A&M, St. Louis, and Drake.

 College career

 Minnesota

 As a freshman in 2022-23, Payne averaged 8.2 points and 5.2 rebounds per game and led the team in blocks with 32.
 On January 12, 2024, he recorded 17 points, ten rebounds, and five blocks in a loss to Indiana.
 On February 3, 2024, Payne tallied 14 points, nine rebounds, and four blocks in a win over Northwestern.
 On February 18, he notched a career-high 21 points and 11 rebounds in victory versus Rutgers.
 During the 2023-24 season, Payne appeared in 32 games with 19 starts, where he averaged 10.0 points and 6.1 rebounds per game.
 After the season, he entered his name into the NCAA transfer portal.